 Aside the attributes that you add to your model the system enforces a set of system attributes, they are:

-|id||ID||The primary key – a globally unique identifier|
+|id||ID||The primary key – serves as globally unique identifier for a record|

 |created_at||Date & Time||Date & Time for when the record was created|

 |updated_at||Date & Time||Date & Time for when the record was last updated|

 |ver||ver||The records version-number, increments by one every time the record is updated|